emrahcom/emrah-buster-templates/README.md

 eb-livestream
 -------------

 Install a ready-to-use live streaming media system.
-See [livestream](doc/livestrem.md) page for details.
+See the [livestream](doc/livestrem.md) page for details.

 ### Main components of eb-livestream